<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=257315981751143&amp;ev=PageView&amp;noscript=1">

 Unlicensed contractors aren’t criminal masterminds, and not all are necessarily bad people – but the risks to you remain large no matter their motives.
 So, your best defense is to spot them before you sign on the dotted line.

 The simplest method is to look at anything printed with their company name.
-By law, a licensed contractor must display their license number whenever their company name is in public view.
+By law, licensed contractors must display their license number whenever their company name is in public view.

-And if there is a license number, you can verify its authenticity via the web.
+And if there is a license number, you can check its authenticity via the web.
 You can go to sunbiz.org to verify they are who and what they say they are.

-If you are planning to remodel your Greater Sarasota Region home and don’t want to be hung out in the wind, call us at Gilbert Design Build for a free consultation.
+If you are planning to remodel your home and don’t want to be sabotaged by an unlicensed contractor, call us at Gilbert Design Build for a free consultation.

 1 Warren Gammill & Associates, P.L. : Unlicensed Contractor Faked Death To Avoid Homeowners